 713. Writing for Documentary.
 (3) Designed to familiarize students with the nature and purpose of documentary as well as the fundamentals of documentary writing, including drama, structure, story development, and style.

-715. Documentary Field Production.(3) Through a combination of lectures, film screenings, and hands-on demonstrations, this course familiarizes students with the basics of documentary producing, shooting, lighting, sound gathering, and editing.
+715. Cinematography and Sound.(3) Through a combination of lectures, film screenings, hands-on demonstrations, and field exercises, this course familiarizes students with the basics of documentary shooting, lighting, and sound gathering.